que-etc/resize-observer-polyfill/README.md

 A polyfill for the Resize Observer API.

+Implementation is based on the MutationObserver (no polling unless DOM changes) with a fall back to a continuous dirty checking cycle if the first one is not supported.
+Doesn't modify observed elements.
+Handles non-delayed CSS transitions/animations, `<textarea>` resizes and can optionally observe changes caused by dynamic CSS pseudo-classes, e.g. by `:hover`.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
 The size is _3.0kb_ when minified and gzipped.